google/trillian-website/content/schedule/registration.md

 Enjoy some coffee and breakfast and get to know your fellow conference attendees ahead of the talk sessions.
 Please be aware that attendees will be required to pick up a new badge each day they attend the conference.

+*Breakfast*
+   * Freshly brewed filter coffee, a selection of Clipper tea infusions
+   * Pressed orange juice
+   * Selection of pastries and preserves

 </div>